StaticGenie/StaticGenie/README.md

 Simple right?

-You will then need to clone this repo and run `docker-compose run sg npm install`.
+You will need to clone this repo and run `docker-compose run sg npm install`.
 You should then be all setup and ready to go.

 # Running Commands Inside Docker